-User Act tions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal sers shall not visit Internet sites, make, post, download, upload, data communicate or pass on, material, remarks, proposals or comments that contain or relate to: Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 X Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X Pornography Х visit In Promotion of any kind of discrimination X Users shall not v transfer, communicate threatening behaviour, including promotion of physical violence or mental harm X Promotion of extremism or terrorism X Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using school systems to run a private business X ms, applications, websites or other mechanisms that bypass the filtering eguards employed by the school / academy X
+User Ac tions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal download, upload, data proposals or comments that contain or relate to: Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 X iload, up isals or c ontain or Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
+X against children Contrary to the Sexual Offences Act 2003.
+Possession of an extreme pornographic image (grossly offer disgusting or otherwise of an obscene character) Contrary of Criminal Justice and Immigration Act 2008 X shall not visit Internet sites, make, post, download, upload, data nunicate or pass on, material, remarks, proposals or comments that contain or relate to: Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Χ iterne is on, Pornography Х visit Inte or pass Promotion of any kind of discrimination Х Users shall not v transfer, communicate o threatening behaviour, including promotion of physical violence or mental harm X Promotion of extremism or terrorism Х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using school systems to run a private business X ems, applications, websites or other mechanisms that bypass the other safeguards employed by the school / academy Х Infringing copyright X or publicising confidential or proprietary information (eg financial / nformation, databases, computer / network access codes and X